hb5co/drupal-ddp/README.md

 	- Create your own restws user and add that in place of `restws_xxxxx` to your settings.json file.
 	- Add the restws password from Drupal in place of `your_password`.

+_Run your meteor using the settings.json file by running `meteor --settings ./settings.json` at the root of your app._

 ### Registering Content Types
 In order to save content from Drupal into your MongoDB, you must create a collection and register it.